ncjones/ec2-find/README.md

 AWS configuration must be provided via the AWS CLI default profile or environment variables.

-See `ec2-find --help` for more detailed usage instructions.
+See `ec2-find --help` for more detailed usage instructions and available options.

 Dependencies